 A vast majority of the worlds population spend their entire life driven by the need to avoid pain.
 Whether you feel the need to call this pessimistic or not i beside the point.
-The point is that assisted suicide and giving birth to new children is a bad idea.
-Also called anti-natalism.
+The point is that striving for immortality and giving birth to new children is a bad idea.

 Let’s make a quick experiment.
 I’ll give you two alternatives to chose from for what will happen to another person:

 - The person get to spend 5 minutes in the most pleasurable state there is AND 5 minutes in the most excruciating painful state there is.

 - The person don’t get to experience any of it.

 If you’re not insane/psychopath you will go with option 2.
 5 minutes in an excruciating state is horrible and will feel like forever, while the 5 minutes of joy will be over in a second.

 Yet this is exactly how life is.
 And this is exactly what we choose every time we procreate.